darthfork/promgithub/docs/usage.md

 ## Deploying the service

-The service can be deployed in your choice of infrastructure
+The service can be deployed in your choice of infrastructure.
+To allow webhooks to be pushed to `promgithub` make sure your service deployment is accessible from your Github instance.

-### Deploying in kubernetes

-To deploy the service in a kubernetes cluster you can use the provided helm chart.

-**TODO:** Add helm chart details

-## Deploying service in a container

-To deploy the service in a container using a container management environment like fargate/docker-compose, you can use the `promgithub` container from the [GHCR container repository](https://github.com/darthfork/promgithub/pkgs/container/promgithub)

-## Deploying service binary

-The service binaries are also available under [github releases](https://github.com/darthfork/promgithub/releases) which can be deployed as the user wishes.

 ### Service Parameters